 Yes, rosters of student-athletes can be entered into ArbiterGame.
 The tools available through the rosters can track lots of student information from the day they begin classes to the day they graduate.
 ArbiterGame can also track and print awards for these student-athletes.

-ArbiterOne is the software that officiating assigners use to assign officials to athletic contests.
+ArbiterOne is the software both assigners and officials use to assign officials to athletic contests.
 This software also allows the assigner to create athletic events for the school which can aid the athletic department with its workload.

 No. Officials contracts can be created by either the school or the OHSAA licensed officiating assigner.